emberjs/rfcs/active/0000-store-fetch.md

 # Summary

-This RFC proposes a new method on the Ember Data store for asynchronously retrieving records where if the record is already found in the store Ember Data will return the cached record then in the background ask the adapter to re-retrieve the record to make sure it has the freshest data.
-If the record is not in the store Ember Data will make a request like normal and it will not resolve the returned promise until the data is returned from the adapter.
+This RFC proposes new methods on the adapter to signal to the Ember Data store when it should re-request a record that is already cached in the store.
+It also proposes a new adapter options object that can be used by to provide instructions to the adapter from the place where the store's find method is called.

 # Motivation